 For many years, I’ve spoken about the great promise of seeing organizations as living systems – a view that charts a path to employee engagement, customer loyalty, and organizational resilience.
 Every once in a while, though, someone will cynically point out that not everything is rosy in living systems.
 “There’s competition in nature,” they point out.
 “Fierce, dog-eat-dog competition.”
 Yes, competition is part of life, I answer.
 But this is always an unsatisfying response.
 And the living systems view loses some of its luster.

-It was this view that caused heated debate to erupt recently when my partners and I realized that some of our collaborators (and friends) were gearing up to offer services extremely similar to our own within the space that we were all building together.
+It was this view that caused heated debate to erupt recently when my partners and I realized that some of our collaborators (and friends) were gearing up to offer services extremely similar to our own.
 When I suggested the need for competitive strategy, it was as if I had proposed something short-sighted and outdated at best, vile and vulgar at worst.
 “I choose collaboration over competition,” said one partner in somewhat indignant response.

 For the cynics, then, it seems that competition is perceived as the ugly, dark side of nature – one that frightens us and that we wish didn’t exist.
 For the dreamers, it’s something that we deny and disparage as unenlightened, a threat to the dream.

 To me, though, competition is about choice.
 I chose to have potato pancakes for breakfast this morning, rather than French toast.
 Those were competing choices.
 Eating both would have been excessive.
 Combining them collaboratively would have been less than delicious.
 So I picked one.
 The same happens in the world of work, and in every facet of our lives.
 The existence of another group offering similar services represents a potentially competing choice for our clients.